finos/open-source-readiness/docs/bok/Activities/Level-2/Creating-An-OSPO.md

 ### 6. Generate Short-Term Wins

+OSPOs are usually a small part of the organisation, so you'll have to ruthlessly prioritise.
+In order to do this, you could either _teach_ other teams, or, if you are going to take action yourself, you could look at:

+ - What is deployed
+ - What is commonly used (dependencies)
+ - What has the greatest business impact

 Examples:

 - Performing a baseline [Software Inventory](Software-Inventory) on a subset of the application estate.
 For example, looking at a single  customer-facing application/web property.